Keyboard shortcuts

 }

-before_agent and after_agent run once per invocation.
 The inner loop repeats for each agent step (model call followed by tool execution). before_model / after_model run around every model call and can mutate the request or response. wrap_model_call and wrap_tool_call are onion-style wrappers that receive a next caller to delegate to the next layer.

-use synaptic::middleware::MiddlewareChain;
+use synaptic::middleware::InterceptorChain;

-let chain = MiddlewareChain::new(vec![
+let chain = InterceptorChain::new(vec![

 Arc::new(ModelCallLimitMiddleware::new(10)),